 California Proposition 65

-California’s Proposition 65 aims at regulating the concentration of hazardous substances in the products manufactured, imported and sold in California.
+California Proposition 65 regulates the concentration of hazardous substances in the products manufactured, imported, and sold in California.

 California Proposition 65 currently includes more than 910 kinds of toxic or dangerous chemicals, and the list is still expanding every year.